WHO WE ARE

 2. a boutique chocolatemaker based in Manhattan Beach, California

 Bar au Chocolat makes chocolate for tasting, cooking and baking.
 Our product line features tasting bars, couverture, unsweetened chocolate, roasted cacao powder, roasted cacao nibs, chocolate chips, batons and hot chocolate.

 3. a vibrant resource to celebrate, teach and advance the unique intellectual and sensory experience of chocolate

 Bar au Chocolat hosts chocolate tastings at corporations, private homes, universities, schools and special events.

-1. chocolate bar—an ancient, beloved food comprising of cacao beans and cane sugar
+1. chocolate bar—an ancient, beloved food comprising of cacao and cane sugar

 This chocolate bar is delicious.

 tablettes de chocolat (nfpl)